RealOSR: Latent Guidance Boosts Diffusion-based Real-world Omnidirectional Image Super-Resolutions: Conclusion

 \section{Conclusion}

-In this paper, we proposed a novel method, RealOSR, for real-world omnidirectional image super-resolution (Real-ODISR) by providing a more effective and efficient solution to real degradations compared to previous approaches.
-RealOSR integrated real-world degradation into the latent unfolding guidance module and employs efficient single-step diffusion sampling, empirically validated to enhance the fidelity and realism of the super-resolution results.
-These designs not only improved performance on current benchmarks but also established a new baseline for further research in Real-ODISR.
-Future work could focus on enabling real-time applications in fields like virtual reality and live broadcasting by further improving the model's efficiency.
+In this paper, we introduced RealOSR, a diffusion-based approach for real-world omnidirectional image super-resolution (Real-ODISR), which provides more effective and efficient condition guidance for real-world degradations than previous methods.
+RealOSR integrates real-world degradation into the Latent Gradient Alignment Routing within a one-step denoising framework, empirically demonstrating enhanced fidelity and realness in super-resolution results.
+These advancements not only improve performance on constructed benchmarks but also establish a strong baseline model for future research in Real-ODISR.
+Further optimization of model efficiency could enable real-time applications in areas such as virtual reality and live broadcasting.